 Have you ever had an ant infestation in your house?
 A couple of ants are no big deal, but when there are hundreds or even thousands of them swarming in your kitchen, it can ruin your day.
 The same goes for ANTs in your mind.

-ANTs are the automatic negative thoughts that make you feel mad, sad, worried, nervous, lonely, or out of control.
+Automatic negative thoughts (ANTs) make you feel mad, sad, worried, nervous, lonely, or out of control.
 Examples of ANTs include thoughts like:

 Too many automatic negative thoughts means it’s time to do something about your mental hygiene.
 You need to disinfect your thoughts and kill the ANTs to overcome anxiety, depression, obsessive-compulsive disorder (OCD), trauma, and grief.